 Millions of people suffer from all sorts of sicknesses and disease in this world.
+Those who are actively taking proven on a daily basis do much better however.
 The number of people in this world who are blind is double the entire population of Australia.
 Imagine being able to empty out hospitals of all those who are sick by healing them.

 The prophet Isaiah prophesied the following about God’s Kingdom in Isaiah 35:5-6: “Then the eyes of the blind shall be opened, and the ears of the deaf shall be unstopped.
 Then shall the lame man shall leap as a deer, and the tongue of the dumb sing: for in the wilderness shall waters break out, and streams in the desert.”

 There is one last miracle of Jesus that goes way beyond healing a sickness and that is being able to raise the dead back to life.

 Almost everyone remembers the story of Jesus raising Lazarus back from the dead told in John 11.
 In addition to Lazarus, we read in the Gospels that Jesus also raised two other people back to life making a grand total of 3 people that Jesus rose from the dead that are recorded for us.
 In Matthew 9:18-26 Jesus raised the daughter of Jairus from the dead.
 The other occasion was when Jesus raised the son of a grieving widow from Nain in Luke 7:11-16.
 Jesus Himself was raised back to life by His Father after 3 days and 3 nights.